 Ingrown hairs

-• Shaving against hair growth
+- Shaving against the direction of hair growth

-• Using a blunt razor
+- Using a dull razor

-• Too many dead skin cells on your skin
+- Too many dead skin cells on your skin

 Razor bumps